Oil Cooler & Lines - Transmission

 Can I replace the transmission oil cooler myself?

 Many do-it-yourselfers are intimidated by the idea of working on their transmissions.
 We don’t blame them; transmissions are complicated.
 Replacing the transmission cooler, though, is one transmission job that a driveway mechanic can complete.
 Removing your grille should help you access the oil cooler.
 You’ll want to have a catch pan ready before you disconnect the oil cooler lines.
 Disconnect the lines using a line wrench.
 Some oil will drain out.
+If you're replacing the lines, then you can pull them out out.
+Manuevering the lines through the engine bay might be the most challenging part of the job, particularly if you have metal lines.
 At this point, you can unbolt the cooler from the radiator support.
 Install the new one and connect the hoses.
-You will need to add engine oil to replace what was lost during the repair.
+You will need to add transmission fluid to replace what was lost during the repair.